 We’re pretty sure you’ve tried to look for a product or service near you and Google showed a map listing of all the relevant businesses in your area before it presented the organic search results.

-This shows that your Google Maps listing is just as important as your ranking in local search results.
-In fact, it plays a critical role in your local SEO efforts.
+This suggests that your Google Maps listing is just as important as your ranking in local search results.
+In fact, it plays a key role in your local SEO efforts.

 Higher local rankings on maps also means ranking on the first page of Google search.
 It can help you get discovered by new customers, attract more leads, and generate more sales.
 In short, it's one of the local SEO ranking factors.